Inocybe coelestium is a fragile looking magic mushroom, and one of the rare members of the large Inocybe genus that are psychoactive.

-Because the large Inocybe genus.
-Because this genus of 1400 species includes edible, psychoactive and poisonous mushrooms mixed, it has the reputation of being a “mycological minefield”, it is therefore advised to would-be psychonauts to refrain from ingesting these fungi from the wild.
+Because the large Inocybe genus of 1400 species includes edible, psychoactive and poisonous mushrooms mixed, it has the reputation of being a “mycological minefield”, it is therefore advised to would-be psychonauts to refrain from ingesting these fungi from the wild.

 Even though analyses show this fungi to be relatively weakly active, it probably still has enough neurotropic indoles to make one feel on top of the highest of mountains.

-The fact that this mushroom is named in honor of the heavenly home of the Supreme Beings can only echo the belief of its transcendental psilocybian powers.
+The fact that this inconspicuous mushroom is named in honour of the heavenly home of the Supreme Beings can only echo the belief of its transcendental psilocybian powers.

 If you are curious to learn about more strains, have a look at our list of best magic mushroom strains for newbie psychonauts here.